emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

 ```

-Running our code above we get the output below, which indicate all is fine as expected.
+Running our code, we get the output below as expected (Sorry, I did not write tests), which indicate all is fine as expected.

 ```text
 # output below